How to integrate AI with HubSpot: A complete 2026 guide

 -

-Breeze Agents: These are a bit more specialized, acting like AI-powered teammates that can handle specific jobs, like prospecting for your sales team or answering basic customer service questions.
+Breeze Agents: These are specialized, acting like AI-powered teammates that can handle specific jobs, like prospecting for your sales team or answering customer service questions.

 -

-Embedded AI features: These are the little helpers sprinkled throughout the platform, like the AI Blog Writer, AI Email Writer, and the Reporting Assistant that you might have already stumbled upon.
+Embedded AI features: These are the helpers integrated throughout the platform, like the AI Blog Writer, AI Email Writer, and the Reporting Assistant that help streamline your daily operations.

-For teams already deep in the HubSpot world, Breeze is the most obvious place to start.
-It’s pretty good at tasks that only need information that’s already stored inside your HubSpot portal.
+For teams already deep in the HubSpot world, Breeze is the most obvious and reliable place to start.
+It’s highly effective at tasks that utilize information stored inside your HubSpot portal.

 Option 1: Using HubSpot's native AI in workflows